Skip to content

 Even with smart ideas, it may occur that review environments are just not affordable.
 In that case your developers will need a single, shared environment to integrate all their work.
 That's exactly the purpose of an integration branch.

-Lack of automated testing, need of manual acceptance tests campaign on a dedicated environment, poor software quality… There are many reasons why you may not feel ready for continuous deployment.
+Lack of automated testing, need of manual acceptance tests campaign on a dedicated environment, poor software quality… There are many reasons why you may not feel ready for continuous delivery.

 In that case, an integration branch with its associated integration environment might be the adapted solution.

 In release-oriented projects, several features get bundled into a release and then deployed all at once.
-With the release often comes a versioning strategy, release notes, roadmap, something very common in software edition business.
+With the release often comes a product roadmap, a versioning strategy, release notes, a third party for whom the software is intended.
+Something very common in the software publishing industry.

 In that case, an integration branch would be the most appropriate way of addressing this requirement.